 Even though a scope definition is in place, you may discover possibilities to add to the development you didn’t know about when the process started.

 The contract should define how to handle additions due to scope creep.
 The additions may be part of another contract, or there may be provisions for an addendum.

 Your detailed master services agreement provides a user-friendly checklist to review when the project is complete.
 It’s important to review the contract thoroughly before signing.
 Once you sign, you’ve agreed that this specifies exactly what will happen.
 There should not be any ambiguity in the contract.

 5: What do you expect or require of me to complete the project?

-Your site requires your attention to describe what you need of the developer.
+Your site requires your attention to describe what you need from the developer.
 You also have to provide the content, graphics, media, or other elements to complete before the launch.

-Web developers should be able to give you an idea of the kind of things they need or expect of a client during the initial conversations.
+Web developers should give you an idea of what they need or expect of a client during the initial conversations.
 As the scoping process continues, it may reveal additional requirements for you to provide.

 Every project is unique, but mostly you need to provide the things that create content on your site.

 6: What platform do you use to build the site?